jedevc/afnom-missing-semester/statement_of_intent.md

 ### The Future

-Depending on the success of the first 5 lectures, we may run more later in the semester.
+This will be our second academic year running Missing Semester!
+We've slightly changed the sessions we're running from what we've learnt running MS last year.
+As we get through the teaching term we may continue to make further changes, so be sure to keep updated by checking both the Discord and the website!.

-For now, we will not be recording the lectures but we may reconsider this in the future.
+We may record some of our sessions but this will be up to the preference of individual speakers.